 The TODO tab lists each org file and the tasks, including ones without dates.
 A summary is shown of the number of tasks and how many are overdue.

-The same actions that are available on the Agenda tab are available on the TODO tab.
+The same actions on each item that are available on the Agenda tab are available on the TODO tab.

 Files is split into two sections.
-At the top are your favorite files.
+At the top are your pinned files.
 Next are all the files in beorg.

-To add to favorites swipe on a file from left to right then tap Add.
-To remove do the same from the favorites section.
+To add to the pinned files section swipe on a file from left to right then tap Pin.
+To remove do the same from the pinned section.

 To delete a file swipe from right to left and tap delete.
 You will be asked to confirm the deletion.